Steve Hawe

 At the beginning of the book there’s the following quote by a station manager: “They come here for the cowboy romance but after months in the heat and the dust they give up.
 Some might stay for a couple of seasons.”

 Yes, people came and went, came and went.
 The ones that endured were the Aboriginal stockmen who didn’t stay on constantly, but always came back, particularly if they had connections to the country.
 They would come back for a lap—we called it a lap, a few months—and then they’d be off again.
 A lot of the young white fellows from down south would come for a couple of years or a year.
 When I went to Brunette—I was about seventeen—I riiber one of the old fellows saying, “You may not make is through this season,” but I did, I was a wiry sort of kid and determined, and I just went on from there.
-In those days the local pub was the iployment agency.
-You only had to go into the pub and you got a job.
-All you had to do was ask around.
-What are you doing nowadays?

 In a lot of ways we are still struggling; we now live near a place called Spring Plains in Western Queensland.
 It’s marginal grazing country and we still suffer the effects from a large drought.